CommonWealthRobotics/BowlerStudio/README.md

 #### Windows Setup Instructions

 - Download and install Sloeber Eclipse or an alternative Java IDE of your choice.
 - Install BowlerStudio via the provided installer.
 This will ensure that the correct JVM is accessible.
+- Enable Clone a Git repository in Eclipse (Window > Show View > Other... > Git > Git Repositories > Clone a Git repository)
 - Clone this repository via HTTPS and use your [GitHub personal access token](https://github.com/settings/tokens).
   - Make sure to enable the option to clone submodules.
 - Set the default JVM in Eclipse to the following file path: `C:\Program Files (x86)\Commonwealth Robotics BowlerStudio\BowlerStudioApp\jre`.
 (Window > Preferences > Java > Installed JREs)